On Complexity Bounds and Confluence of Parallel Term Rewriting: Confluence of parallel-innermost rewriting

 \begin{example}[Confluence of $\ito$ \journal{or $\someto{\RR}$} does not Imply Confluence of $\pito$] To see that we cannot prove confluence of $\pito$ just by using a standard off-the-shelf tool for confluence analysis of innermost or full rewriting \cite{coco}, consider the TRS $\RR = \{\Fa \to \Ff(\Fb,\Fb), \Fa \to \Ff(\Fb,\Fc), \Fb \to \Fc, \Fc \to \Fb\}$.
 For this TRS, both $\ito$ and $\someto{\RR}$ are confluent.
 However, $\pito$ is not confluent: we can rewrite both $\Fa \pito \Ff(\Fb,\Fb)$ and $\Fa \pito \Ff(\Fb,\Fc)$, yet there is no term $v$ such that $\Ff(\Fb,\Fb) \pitos v$ and $\Ff(\Fb,\Fc) \pitos v$.
 The reason is that the only possible rewrite sequences with $\pito$ from these terms are $\Ff(\Fb,\Fb) \pito \Ff(\Fc,\Fc) \pito \Ff(\Fb,\Fb) \pito \dots$ and $\Ff(\Fb,\Fc) \pito \Ff(\Fc,\Fb) \pito \Ff(\Fb,\Fc) \pito \dots$, with no terms in common. \end{example}

-\journal{Thus, in general a confluence proof for $\someto{\RR}$ or $\ito$ does not imply confluence for $\pito$.
-Yet it seems that other criteria on $\ito$ or $\someto{\RR}$ may be sufficient: intuitively, the reason for non-confluence for $\pito$ in \exref{ex:no_confluence} is the non-termination of $\ito$. \begin{conjecture} Let $\RR$ be a TRS whose innermost rewrite relation $\ito$ is terminating.
-Then $\ito$ is confluent iff $\pito$ is confluent.\footnote{We proposed this conjecture already in our informal extended abstract \cite[Conjecture 1]{iwc2022}.
-In the meantime, Vincent van Oostrom has contacted us with a proof of the conjecture \cite{vincent2022}, but the proof has not been published so far.} \end{conjecture} }
+Thus, in general a confluence proof for $\someto{\RR}$ or $\ito$ does not imply confluence for $\pito$.
+Yet it seems that other criteria on $\ito$ or $\someto{\RR}$ may be sufficient: intuitively, the reason for non-confluence for $\pito$ in \exref{ex:no_confluence} is the non-termination of $\ito$. \begin{proposition} Let $\RR$ be a TRS whose innermost rewrite relation $\ito$ is terminating.
+Then $\ito$ is confluent iff $\pito$ is confluent. \end{proposition}

+The next proposition is motivated by applying techniques for proving confluence of $\pito$, as developed in this paper, to proving confluence of $\ito$.